AumPauskar/blog/content/posts/computer_network/cn.md

 - **DNS spoofing/poisoning:** DNS spoofing is a type of attack where the attacker sends fake DNS responses to a client, redirecting them to a malicious website.
 The attacker can then steal the user's credentials or install malware on their computer.
 - **Man in the middle:** Man-in-the-middle attack is a type of attack where the attacker intercepts communication between two parties and impersonates each one.
 The attacker can then steal sensitive information or modify the communication.

+### Multiplexing vs demultiplexing
+- Multiplexing is the process of combining multiple signals into a single signal.
+It is used to increase the amount of data that can be transmitted over a network.
+Multiplexing is typically done at the physical layer of the OSI model.
+- Demultiplexing is the process of separating a single signal into multiple signals.
+It is used to extract data from a multiplexed signal.
+Demultiplexing is typically done at the physical layer of the OSI model.

+### Subnet mask (extra I guess)
+A subnet mask is a 32-bit number that is used to divide an IP address into subnets.
+It is used to determine which part of the IP address is the network address and which part is the host address.
+The subnet mask is typically written in dotted decimal notation, such as

+### Port numbers
+Port numbers are used to identify specific applications or services on a network.
+They are typically used in conjunction with IP addresses, which identify the host on the network.
+Port numbers are divided into three ranges:
+- **Well-known ports:** These ports are reserved for specific applications or services.
+For example, port 80 is reserved for HTTP traffic, port 443 is reserved for HTTPS traffic, and port 25 is reserved for SMTP traffic.
+- **Registered ports:** These ports are assigned by the Internet Assigned Numbers Authority (IANA) to specific applications or services.
+For example, port 22 is assigned to SSH, port 53 is assigned to DNS, and port 110 is assigned to POP3.
+- **Dynamic ports:** These ports are not assigned to any specific application or service.
+They are used by the operating system for ephemeral ports, which are temporary ports used for communication between two hosts.

 ### Client server vs P2P file distribution time
 - Client server file distribuiton time can be calculated by the following formula
    $$